-The exam to obtain a license to practice optometry in the state of Louisiana is typically administered the third weekend in July at Willis-Knighton Eye Institue - North, 2611 Greenwood Rd., Shreveport, Louisiana, Phone (318) 212-2020.
+Generally speaking, the exam to obtain a license to practice optometry in the state of Louisiana is typically administered the second or third weekend in July at Willis-Knighton Eye Institue - North, 2611 Greenwood Rd., Shreveport, Louisiana, Phone (318) 212-2020.
 Please contact the Louisiana State Board of Optometry Examiners' (LSBOE) office to confirm exact dates/times/location for any given year.
-Candidates should plan to spend Friday night in the Shreveport-Bossier City area, and must complete & return the Application for Licensing Exam found on the LSBOE website (along with all required materials & payment) no later than 30 days prior to exam administration.
+Candidates should plan to spend Friday night in the Shreveport-Bossier City area, and must complete & return the Application for Licensing Exam (click link), along with all required materials & payment, no later than 30 days prior to exam administration.

 The Louisiana Legislature has passed numerous laws governing the practice and regulation of the profession of optometry, all of which are fair game for the licensing exam.
 Additionally, the LSBOE has promulgated numerous rules & regulations to implement and enforce these laws, all of which are also fair game for the licensing exam.
 Applicants are strongly encouraged to become intimately familiar with all aspects of these laws and rules/regulations (click links to review).

 1) A multiple choice and/or true-false Jurisprudence/Law Exam (comprising 20% of the candidate's overall score) covering in detail all aspects of both the laws & the rule/regulations governing the LSBOE & the practice of optometry in Louisiana;

 2) A multiple choice Advanced Procedures Exam (comprising 20% of the candidate's overall score) covering clinical considerations of allowed lasers, injections, & lid procedures;